 Every six months thereafter your payments could change again, going up or down according to shifts in the market index rate.

 How high can the rate rise?

-Caps, an important feature of ARMs, protects you against skyrocketing interest rates.
-Most ARM loans have caps that limit the total amount that your rate can increase, protecting you against sharp increases when you enter the adjustable period.
+Caps, an important feature of ARMs, protect you against skyrocketing interest rates.
+Most ARM loans have caps limiting the total amount your rate can increase, protecting you against sharp increases when you enter the adjustable period.
 Reviewing your loan documents can help you figure out whether your ARM loan features an interest rate cap.

 Several types of caps exist:

 Initial adjustment cap: limits the total increase during the first adjustment period (typically 2% for 5/6 ARMs and 5% for 7/6 or 10/6 ARMs).